 - Namoi Valley - Narrabri High School and Wee Waa High School

-- Macquarie Valley - the Dubbo area, such student being resident either in the shire of Warren or the Municipality of Narromine, and attending secondary school in either Dubbo, Narromine, Trangie or Warren
+- Macquarie Valley - the Dubbo area, such student being resident either in the shire of Warren or the Municipality of Narromine, and attending secondary school in Narromine, Trangie or Warren

 - Gwydir Valley - the Moree Secondary College and students completing their secondary schooling at a location within the Moree Plains Shire.

-The scholarship is tenable in New South Wales, Queensland or the Australian Capital Territory at any tertiary educational institution approved by the committee.
+The scholarship is tenable in any state or territory in Australia, at any tertiary educational institution approved by the committee.
 The aim is to cover costs of tuition, books, examination fees, degree fees, other compulsory fees, living expenses and some travel expenses arising out of the scholar's normal course at any such institution up to an annual amount of $11,500.
 The scholarship does not cover H.E.C.S. fees.

 Note: Subject to the recommendation of the Selection Committee a scholarship may be divided between two students.